 Lake Shore Savings and Loan Association, or Lake Shore Savings, is a savings and loan association, chartered in New York in 1891.
 As a community-oriented financial institution, Lake Shore Savings is dedicated to serving the financial service needs of consumers and businesses within its market area.
 We engage primarily in the business of attracting deposits from the general public and using such funds to originate loans.
 We emphasize the origination of loans secured by first mortgages on owner-occupied, residential real estate.
 To a lesser extent, we originate other types of real estate loans, commercial loans and consumer loans.
-As of September 30, 2005, we had total assets of \$334.1 million, deposits of \$251.6 million and total equity of \$27.7 million.
+We conduct operations from seven full service branch offices and eleven ATMs located in Chautauqua and Erie Counties, New York.
+As of June 30, 2005, we had total assets of \$332.0 million, deposits of \$247.4 million and total equity of \$27.8 million.

-Our corporate headquarters are located at 125 East Fourth Street, Dunkirk, New York 14048.
+Our corporate offices are located at 125 East Fourth Street, Dunkirk, New York 14048.
 The telephone number at this address is (716) 366-4070.
 Our website is www.lakeshoresavings.com.